Mica Gonzales

-Alyssa Michaela "Mica" Mercado Gonzales-Briones (born September 11, 1993) is a Filipino politician and business executive serving as the current representative of Pampanga's 3rd congressional district since 2025.
-She is a member of the Lakas–CMD political party and the daughter of former representative and Senior Deputy Speaker Aurelio Gonzales Jr..
+Alyssa Michaela "Mica" Mercado Gonzales (born September 11, 1993) is a Filipino politician and business executive serving as the current representative of Pampanga's 3rd congressional district since 2025.
+She is a member of the Lakas–CMD political party and the daughter of former representative and Senior Deputy Speaker Aurelio Gonzales Jr.

 Prior to her election to Congress, Gonzales served as a member of the Pampanga Provincial Board representing the 3rd District from June 30, 2022, to June 30, 2025.
-She also previously worked in the private sector as the Corporate Treasurer and Chief Financial Officer of her family's construction firm, AD Gonzales Jr. Construction & Trading Co., Inc.
+She also previously worked in the private sector as the Corporate Treasurer and Chief Financial Officer (CFO) of her family's construction firm, AD Gonzales Jr. Construction & Trading Co., Inc.

 Early life and education

-Gonzales was born on September 11, 1993, in Mandaluyong to Aurelio Dueñas Gonzales Jr. and Michaeline de Guzman Mercado.
-She studied high school in the United States and earned a degree in Business Administration (Management) from the University of Asia and the Pacific.
+Gonzales was born on September 11, 1993, in Mandaluyong to Aurelio Gonzales Jr. and Michaeline Mercado.
+Her half-brother is Brenz Gonzales, who is the current vice mayor of San Fernando, Pampanga.
+She studied at the University of Nebraska–Lincoln in the United States for high school and earned a degree in Business Administration (Management) from the University of Asia and the Pacific in Pasig.
 She also studied law at the Ateneo Law School but did not complete the degree.

-Career
+Early career

 Before entering politics, Gonzales worked in human resources and marketing roles at Rockwell Land and Abbott Laboratories and trained in mall operations at SM Supermalls.
-She later joined her family’s business as Corporate Treasurer and CFO of AD Gonzales Jr. Construction & Trading Co., Inc.
+She later joined her family's business as Corporate Treasurer and CFO of AD Gonzales Jr. Construction & Trading Co., Inc.